rafabs97/headpose_final/README.md

 ## Notes
 * In order to use this model, you **MUST** import models/keras_ssd512.py, bounding_box_utils and keras_layers from the Keras implementation of Single-Shot Multibox Detector by Pierluigi Ferrari found [here](https://github.com/pierluigiferrari/ssd_keras).
 These files must be placed in the root of the cloned repository directory.
 * The original MatConvNet head detector model can be obtained [here](https://github.com/AVAuco/ssd_people), work by Pablo Medina-Suarez and Manuel J. Marin-Jimenez.
-It has to be placed on the ``models/`` directory on the root of the cloned repository directory, and converted by running the script ``convert_ssd_512.py``.
+It must be placed on the ``models/`` directory on the root of the cloned repository directory, and converted by running the script ``convert_ssd_512.py``.
 * SSD model converter can also be obtained as a standalone software [here](https://github.com/AVAuco/ssd_people_keras).
 * In order to use the model and code included in this repository, it may be useful to update your PYTHONPATH.
 Provided you cloned this repository at ~/libs/headpose_final: